RevealBi/Documentation/en/data-visualizations/visualization-types/gauge-charts.md

 <a name='circular-gauge'></a>
 ### Circular Gauge

-The Radial Gauge displays the band's minimum and maximum thresholds, and the current value.
+The Circular Gauge displays the band's minimum and maximum thresholds, and the current value.
 It also paints the background with the color of the current range.